Vietoris type theorem related to positivity of trigonometric polynomials: Abstract

 \section{Abstract}

-In this work, conditions on the coefficients $\{a_k\}$ are considered so that the corresponding sine sum $\displaystyle\sum_{k=1}^{n}a_k \sin{k\theta}$ and cosine sum $a_0+\displaystyle\sum_{k=1}^n a_k \cos{k\theta}$ are positive in the unit disc $\mathbb{D}$.
-The monotonicity property of cosine sums is also discussed.
-Further a generalization of Vietoris Theorem for the positivity of cosine and sine sums is established.
-Various new results which follow from these inequalities include improved estimates for the location of the zeros of a class of trigonometric polynomials and new positive sums for orthogonal polynomials.
+In this work, a Vietoris type theorem for the positivity of sine and cosine sum for a particular sequence of real numbers is provided.
+In this connection, the positivity of a particular type of sine sum involving ratio of some parameters is given, which is new in the literature.
+Various new results that follow from the Vietoris type theorem include improved estimates for the location of the zeros of a class of trigonometric polynomials and new positive sums for orthogonal polynomials.
 An open problem is also provided for the partial sums of the generalized polylogarithm.